80th Flying Training Wing

 The 80th Flying Training Wing is a wing of the United States Air Force based out of Sheppard Air Force Base in Wichita Falls, Texas.

-The 80th FTW is home of the Euro-NATO Joint Jet Pilot Training (ENJJPT) Program.
-ENJJPT, established in the spirit of the North Atlantic Treaty Organization (NATO), is the world's only multi-nationally crewed and managed flying training program chartered to produce combat pilots for NATO.
+The 80th FTW is home of the Euro-NATO Joint Jet Pilot Training Program (ENJJPT).
+ENJJPT, established in the spirit of the North Atlantic Treaty Organization (NATO), is the only multi-nationally crewed and managed flying training program chartered to produce combat pilots for NATO.

 It traces its history to the 80th Fighter Group, active during the Burma Campaign in 1943-44 during the Second World War.